By Gregory Pings

 But not everyone was sold.

 George Lois, the real-life “Mad Man” executive from the Papert Koenig Lois ad agency who created the “Debbie” commercial above, recalls a skeptical response from the Federal Communications Commission.
 The FCC, it seems, didn’t believe that a child could operate the 914 without an adult’s help, according to this article from the IndieWire blog.
-Lois’ response was to re-create the commercial, nearly shot for shot.
-But this time he used a chimpanzee instead of a little girl to make the copy.
-Take a look:https://www.youtube.com/watch?v=B_oiKCL14yM
+Lois’ response was to re-create the commercial, nearly shot for shot — but a chimpanzee made the copy, instead of a little girl.

 Xerox remains true to the principles underlying the 914.
 We still apply technology to large-scale business processes that are repetitive, time consuming, and prone to human error in order to make the process quick and accurate.
-We combine our expertise in very specific work-domains – like information and data, customer care and human resources, to name a few – and marry it with our innovative history in computing, imaging, process engineering and human-centric design to produce unique solutions.
+We combine our expertise in very specific work-domains, and marry it with our innovative history in computing, imaging, process engineering and human-centric design to produce unique solutions.

 Back to the commercials: Legend has it that the latter commercial aired only once.
 That’s because the morning after its debut, secretaries across the U.S. walked into their offices to find that wise-guy managers placed bananas on their desks.
 They resented the implication that a monkey could do their jobs, and they complained to Xerox; hence the commercial never aired again.
 I don’t know if this story is literally true, but I have yet to find someone who can tell me otherwise.